SLISEMAP: Supervised dimensionality reduction through local explanations: Experiments

 \subsection{Metrics}

-To be able to compare different {\sc slisemap} solutions we want to be able to objectively measure the performance.
-To accomplish that we consider the following metrics.
+To compare different {\sc slisemap} solutions, we want to be able to objectively measure the performance.
+To accomplish that, we consider the following metrics.

-\paragraph{Loss} The most obvious thing to measure is the loss we are trying to minimise, see \autoref{eq:main}.
-However, the loss will change based on parameters such as $\lambda_z$ and the size of the dataset, which makes it less useful for comparison.
+\paragraph{Loss} The most obvious thing to measure is the loss we are trying to minimise; see \autoref{eq:main}.
+However, the loss will change based on the parameters and the size of the dataset.

-\paragraph{Cluster Purity} For the synthetic dataset we know the ground truth, which means that we can compare the original clusters to the embedding found by {\sc slisemap}.
-If we denote the true cluster id:s as $c_1,\ldots,c_n$ we can measure how well low-dimensional embeddings reconstruct the true clusters:
+\paragraph{Cluster Purity} For the synthetic dataset, we know the ground truth, which means that we can compare the original clusters to the embedding found by {\sc slisemap}.
+If we denote the true cluster id:s as $c_1,\ldots,c_n$, we can measure how well low-dimensional embeddings reconstruct the true clusters:

-where $\textrm{k-NN}(i)$ is the set of $k$ nearest neighbours (of item $i$) in the embedding space, using Euclidean distance of \autoref{eq:D}, and $j \in 1,\ldots,n$.
+where $\textrm{k-NN}(i)$ is the set of $k$ nearest neighbours (of item $i$) in the embedding space, using Euclidean distance, and $j \in [n]$.
 A larger value (closer to one) indicates that the dimensionality reduction has found the true clusters.

-\paragraph{Fidelity} The fidelity of a local model \citep{guidotti:2018:b} measures how well it can predict the correct outcome, using the losses defined in \autoref{sec:regclass} we get:
+\paragraph{Fidelity} The fidelity of a local model \citep{guidotti:2018:a} measures how well it can predict the correct outcome.
+Using the losses defined in \autoref{sec:regclass}, we obtain:

-We are not only interested in how the local models perform on the corresponding data items, but also how well they work for the neighbours in the embedding space, using, e.g., the $k$ nearest neighbours:
+We are interested not only in how the local models perform on the corresponding data items but also in how well they work for the neighbours in the embedding space, using, e.g., the $k$ nearest neighbours: